COMPLAINTS POLICY

 Our Complaints Procedure

-If you have a complaint, please contact Ms Balvinder Gill, our Client Care Partner.
+If you have a complaint, in the first instance it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues.
+If you would like to make a formal complaint, then please contact Ms Balvinder Gill, our Client Care Partner.
 You can contact her at our head office situated at Lower Ground Floor, Elm Yard, 13-16 Elm Street, Clerkenwell London, WC1X 0BL.
 If we have to change any of the responsibilities or the timescales set out below we will let you know and explain why.

 What will happen next?

-2. We will then record your complaint in our central register and open a file for your complaint.
-We will also investigate your complaint by examining the relevant file.
+2. We will then record your complaint in our central register and we will also investigate your complaint by examining the relevant file.

 3. If appropriate we will then invite you to meet Ms Gill to discuss and hopefully resolve your complaint.
-We would hope to be in a position to meet with you in this way no longer than 14 days after first receiving your complaint.
-If you would prefer not to meet, or if we cannot arrange this within an agreeable timescale, I will write fully to you setting out my views on the situation and any redress that we would feel to be appropriate.
+We would hope to be in a position to meet with you in this way no longer than 21 days after first receiving your complaint.
+If you would prefer not to meet, or if we cannot arrange this within an agreeable timescale, we will write fully to you setting out our views on the situation and any redress that we would feel to be appropriate.
+If your complaint is against Ms Gill then another Partner will investigate your complaint.

 a.
-Ms Gill will review her own decision;
+Ms Balvinder Gill/relevant Partner will review their own decision

 b.
 We will arrange for someone in the firm who has not been involved in your complaint to review it.

 6. We will let you know the result of the review within five days of the end of the review.
-At this time we will write to you to confirm the final position on your complaint and explain our reasons
+At this time we will write to you confirming our final position on your complaint and explaining our reasons.

 Legal Ombudsman,